githubnext/gpt4-with-calc/docs/eval.md

 expected: "7.2733", actual: "7.2732", question: What is the natural logarithm of 1441.23?
 Give answer rounded to four decimal places.
 ```

-These stemmed from two cases of incorrect rounding of a correctly calculated result, and once case where the calculated code used a hardwired approximation to `e`:
+These stemmed from two cases of incorrect textual rounding of a correctly calculated result in the final GPT-4 question-answering phase, and a case where the calculated code used a hardwired approximation to `e`:

 ```
 const e = 2.71828; // base of natural logarithm [unknown]
 ```

-All such cases can be handled by prompt refinements (e.g. move rounding computations into the calculated code, and always using precise values of constants like `e` and `pi`).
+We believe these cases can all be easily handled by prompt refinements (e.g. move rounding computations into the calculated code, and always using precise values of constants like `e` and `pi`).

-#### Financial

-TBD: Assess exact decimal computation, computation of rates etc.

-#### DateTime

-TBD: Assess ability to do DateTime calculation.

-#### Calculations over Data Tables

-Word problems: Sum, average, compare, sumprod, ..
-(TBD)

-#### Excel Calculations

-TBD: Use Excel-named functions in formulae over tables.
-Also ask for `sum(data)` etc.

-#### Currency Calculations

-TBD: Convert between currencies

-#### Unit Calculations

-TBD: Convert between units `10 km/h converted to m/s` etc. Full SI units, some other adhoc units.

 ### Mathematical word puzzles